 No Products in the Cart

-On the hunt for something in the cave I call my craft closet I came upon a box of old pieces of jewelry and objects, along with all my journals, notebooks and handouts that I made and saved while I was honing my metalsmithing skills at the University of Washington.
+On the hunt for something in the cave I call my craft closet I came upon a box of old pieces of jewelry and objects, along with all my journals, notebooks, and handouts that I made and saved while I was honing my metalsmithing skills at the University of Washington and Penland School of Crafts.

-In true Rebekah J. fashion I spent several hours pouring over my notes, sketches, and professor critiques; remembering my thoughts and the fun (and pain) I had creating them.
+In true Rebekah J. fashion I spent several hours pouring over my notes, sketches, and professor critiques; remembering my thoughts, the fun, and pain, I had creating them.

-A bit of a hoarder at times, these are the times when I am grateful that I have saved these items.
+A bit of a hoarder, these are the times when I am grateful that I have saved these items.
 There’s a real value in the work that happens when you’re pushed to the limits creating as a student.
 The depths and lengths that you’re required to go to in answering the call of your professors.

 I’m really proud of this work, and the techniques I learned are ones that I’m still using today.